-Try this Asian inspired low carb gluten free spicy pork with kelp noodles.
-It's a really healthy Paleo stir fry dish that is very quick and easy to prepare.
+Try this Asian-inspired, gluten-free, kelp noodle recipe with a side of spicy pork!
+It's a really healthy keto stir fry dish that is very quick and easy to prepare.

-There are so many low carb alternatives to noodles.
-The spiralized vegetables seem to have gotten really popular as a gluten free healthy alternative to pasta.
+There are so many low-carb alternatives to noodles.
+Spiralized vegetables seem to have gotten really popular as a healthy grain-free alternative to pasta.

-My parents happened to stop by when I was getting ready to cook this dish.
-My father is an expert in cooking Asian dishes since he was born and raised in the Philippines so he gave me some tips.
+My parents happened to stop by when I was getting ready to make this recipe.
+Lucky for me, my father is an expert in cooking Asian dishes since he was born and raised in the Philippines, so he gave me some tips.

 He was also interested in the kelp noodles and wanted to try them.
 They reminded him of the thin rice noodles used in the Philippines for pancit dishes.

-Filipinos just love to flavor their dishes with garlic so I always include it.
+I just love to flavor my meals with garlic, so I always include it.
 Plus, garlic can help ward off infections with its antibacterial and antiviral properties.

-You'll also want to slice up a medium cucumber with diagonal cuts.
-I used half of a long English cucumber which is equal to about one regular medium sized cucumber.
+- Cut diagonally.
+You'll want to slice up a medium cucumber with diagonal cuts.

-The great thing about the kelp noodles is that they don't require any cooking other than to warm them up.
-Some types of the kelp noodles should be soaked in water first.
+The great thing about Asian kelp noodles is that they don't require any cooking other than to warm them up.
+However, some types of kelp noodles should be soaked in water first.